-1 Official education records and transcripts. (b) Simultaneous with the enrollment and conditional placement of 2 3 the student, the school in the receiving state shall request the 4 student's official education record from the school in the 5 sending state.
-Upon receipt of this request, the school in the 6 sending state will process and furnish the official education 7 records to the school in the receiving state within ten business 8 days or within such time as is reasonably determined under the 9 rules promulgated by the interstate commission.
+1 Official education records and transcripts.
+2 Simultaneous with the enrollment and conditional placement of 3 the student, the school in the receiving state shall request the 4 student's official education record from the school in the 5 sending state.
+Upon receipt of this request, the school in the sending state will process and furnish the official education 7 records to the school in the receiving state within ten business 8 days or within such time as is reasonably determined under the .
+9 rules promulgated by the interstate commission.
 [The official 10 education records shall only be furnished to the parents if all 11 student financial and school obligations have been met.
-12 (C) Immunizations.
-Compacting states shall give thirty 13 days from the date of enrollment or within such time as is reasonably determined under the rules promulgated by the 14 interstate commission, for students to obtain any immunizations 15 16 required by the receiving state.
+12 Immunizations.
+Compacting states shall give thirty 13 days from the date of enrollment or within such time as is 14 reasonably determined under the rules promulgated by the interstate commission, for students to obtain any immunizations 15 16 required by the receiving state.
 For a series of immunizations, 17 initial vaccinations shall be obtained within thirty days or 18 within such time as is reasonably determined under the rules 19 promulgated by the interstate commission.
-This section shall 20 not prohibit state department of health requirements concerning tuberculosis examinations.
-21
+This section shall 20 not prohibit state department of health requirements concerning 21 tuberculosis examinations.

-Q.

 1 (d) Kindergarten and first grade entrance age.
-Students 2 [may] shall continue their enrollment at grade level in the 3 receiving state commensurate with their grade level (including 4 kindergarten) from an appropriate education agency in the 5 sending state at the time of transition, regardless of age.
+Students 2 $[\frac{may}{shall}]$ continue their enrollment at grade level in the 3 receiving state commensurate with their grade level (including 4 kindergarten) from an appropriate education agency in the 5 sending state at the time of transition, regardless of age.
 A 6 student that has satisfactorily completed the prerequisite grade 7 level in the appropriate education agency in the sending state 8 shall be eligible for enrollment in the next higher grade level 9 in the receiving state, regardless of age.
 A student 10 transferring after the start of the school year in the receiving 11 state shall enter the school in the receiving state on their 12 validated level from an accredited school in the sending state.
-13 ARTICLE V 13 14 ARTICLE V PLACEMENT AND ATTENDANCE 14 PLACEMENT AND ATTENDANCE 14 15 PLACEMENT AND ATTENDANCE (a) Course placement.
-If the student transfers before or 14 15 16 PLACEMENT AND ATTENDANCE (a) Course placement.
-If the student transfers before or during the school year, the receiving state school shall 14 15 16 17 (a) Course placement.
-If the student transfers before or during the school year, the receiving state school shall initially honor placement of the student in educational courses 14 15 16 17 18 (a) Course placement.
-If the student transfers before or during the school year, the receiving state school shall initially honor placement of the student in educational courses based on the student's enrollment in the sending state school or 14 15 16 17 18 19 (a) Course placement.
-If the student transfers before or during the school year, the receiving state school shall initially honor placement of the student in educational courses based on the student's enrollment in the sending state school or educational assessments conducted at the school in the sending 14 15 16 17 18 19 20 PLACEMENT AND ATTENDANCE (a) Course placement.
-If the student transfers before or during the school year, the receiving state school shall initially honor placement of the student in educational courses based on the student's enrollment in the sending state school or educational assessments conducted at the school in the sending state if the courses are offered or both; provided that these
+13 ARTICLE V

+PLACEMENT AND ATTENDANCE

+(a) Course placement.
+If the student transfers before or during the school year, the receiving state school shall initially honor placement of the student in educational courses based on the student's enrollment in the sending state school or educational assessments conducted at the school in the sending state if the courses are offered or both; provided that these programs exist in the receiving state school [and space is available as determined by the principal].
+If space is limited,

+S.B.
+NO. %13